Large rallies held in Indonesia as election campaign draws to a close - ExBulletin

 Jokowi responded that a president has the right to campaign, while asserting that he had no intention of campaigning for anyone.

-Thousands of Prabowos supporters, dressed in his signature light blue, gathered at another stadium in Jakarta, where the defense minister, running for his third consecutive election, will hold a rally later Saturday.
+Thousands of Prabowo supporters, dressed in his signature light blue, gathered at another stadium in Jakarta, where the defense minister, running for his third consecutive election, will hold a rally later Saturday.

-Prabowo received a boost on Friday when the opinion poll by Indikator Politik Indonesia showed him with 51.8 percent support, far ahead of Anies with 24.1 percent and Ganjar with 19.6 percent, with 4.5 percent undecided.
+Prabowo received a boost on Friday when Indikator Politik Indonesia's opinion poll showed him with 51.8% support, far ahead of Anies at 24.1% and Ganjar at 19.6%, with 4, 5% undecided.

 If no candidate obtains a majority, a second round between the first two will take place in June.